kovidgoyal/calibre/manual/creating_plugins.rst

 When running from the command line, debug output will be printed to the console, when running from within calibre the output will go to a txt file.

 You can insert print statements anywhere in your plugin code, they will be output in debug mode.
-Remember, this is python, you really shouldn't need anything more than print statements to debug ;) I developed all of calibre using just this debugging technique.
+Remember, this is Python, you really shouldn't need anything more than print statements to debug ;) I developed all of calibre using just this debugging technique.

 You can quickly test changes to your plugin by using the following command line::